 Reference is hereby made to the further provisions of this Series Certificate set forth on the reverse hereof, which further provisions shall for all purposes have the same effect as if set forth at this place.

-Unless this Series Certificate shall have been executed by an authorized officer of the Owner Trustee, by manual signature, this Series Certificate shall not entitle the holder hereof to any benefit under the Trust Agreement or be valid for any purpose.
+Unless this Series Certificate shall have been executed by an authorized officer of the Owner Trustee, by manual signature, this Series Certificate shall not entitle the holder hereof to any benefit under the Trust Agreement or any other Related Document or be valid for any purpose.

+[To be included in Series Certificates for Hawaii Series only] [This Certificate replaces and supercedes that certain Series Certificate issued in connection with the Hawaii Series (described in Section 3.02(b) of the Trust Agreement) having the same name as the Series to which this Certificate relates (the AOriginal Certificate@).
+All Certificate Yield accrued on the Certificate Base Amount of the Original Certificate is hereby continued as accrued by unpaid Certificate Yield under this Certificate.]

 THIS SERIES CERTIFICATE SHALL BE CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF DELAWARE, AND THE OBLIGATIONS, RIGHTS AND REMEDIES OF THE PARTIES HEREUNDER SHALL BE DETERMINED IN ACCORDANCE WITH SUCH LAWS.